Web3NL/motoko-book/src/advanced-types/type-bounds.md

 It's a [generic function](/advanced-types/generics.html) that specifies a *type bound* `Number` for its generic type parameter `T`.
 This is expressed as `<T <: Number>`.

 The function takes an argument of generic bounded type `T` and returns a value of type `Natural`.
 The function is meant to take a general kind of number and process it into a `Nat`.
-This is sometimes called *type casting*.

 The types `Number` and `Natural` are declared like this:
 ```motoko